sabrawer/Documentation/README.md

-PhaMod is the manual for the PhaMod synthesizer, uoploaded to Native Instruments
+PhaMod is the manual for the PhaMod synthesizer, uploaded to Native Instruments